18F/before-you-ship/_pages/ato/ssp.md

 * When filling out the SSP, try taking a rough first pass, and flesh it out later.
 * Don't Repeat Yourself.
     * Lots of controls and sections have overlap - you will be tempted to restate the same thing multiple times.
 If this seems to be the case, reread the question _carefully_ to be sure.
 The SSP template authors choose their words carefully.
-    * Referencing an explanation in another control/section is preferable to restating the same thing.
+    * Rather than repeating the same thing across multiple controls/sections, give a brief summary with the core details of who's responsible and how the control is fulfilled, and then cross-reference the more detailed explanation in the other place.
 * Maintain consistency.
     * Inconsistency can confuse the reviewers, forcing them to come back and say "well, which is it?" which slows down the process.
     * Be especially careful to be consistent with terminology, using the exact names from the following tables throughout your ATO materials: